 We point out here that in the above theorem, we really mean abstract isomorphism, rather than that the embedding $G \to \SL_3(\Bbbk)$ does not factor through $\SL_2(\Bbbk)$ or $\PSL_2(\Bbbk)$.
-The binary tetrahedral group has another faithful representation of dimension $2$ whose image is not in $\SL_2(\Bbbk)$, so not factoring through $\SL_2(\Bbbk)$ is not enough.
-Similarly, the dihedral groups have faithful $2$-dimensional representation with image not in $\SL_2(\Bbbk)$ and their quivers have loops.
+This is due to the binary tetrahedral group having a faithful representation of dimension $2$ whose image is not in $\SL_2(\Bbbk)$, so not factoring through $\SL_2(\Bbbk)$ is not enough.

 Our computations of the McKay quiver follow a heuristic that strongly resembles the knitting-algorithm in Auslander-Reiten theory.
 For small subgroups of $\GL_2(\Bbbk)$, the computations were already done by Auslander and Reiten in \cite{AuslanderReitenMcKay}, see also \cite{IyamaWemyssSpecial}, as well as \cite{NolladeCelisDihedral} for the case of small dihedral groups and \cite{NdCS} for finite subgroups of $\operatorname{SO}_3(\Bbbk)$.
 However, for our purposes we also need to consider the non-small subgroups of $\GL_2(\Bbbk)$, since they become small upon embedding them into $\SL_3(\Bbbk)$.
 It would be interesting to find a category whose Auslander-Reiten quiver is the McKay quiver of the non-small group $G$ with respect to its embedding into $\GL_2(\Bbbk)$.
 This could give an interpretation of our main heuristic in terms of the Serre functor.